oess/openmm_orion/docs/source/mddatarecord.rst

    **Structure of the MD Record**

-In order to use the MD Datarecord API, the MDOrion package must be installed.
+The *md record* is user accessible by using an API.
+In order to use it, the `MDOrion <https://github.com/oess/openmm_orion>`_ package must be installed.
+The installation of the package also requires to have access to the OpenEye Magpie repository for some dependencies.
 The API has been designed to transparently work locally and in Orion.

 Code snippets
 -------------------